-Dorset Naga vs Naga Morich: Selection or Original
+Dorset Naga vs Naga Morich: Selected Line or Original Naga

 Naga Morich is the original South Asian Naga-style pepper.
 Dorset Naga is a UK-selected line from that family, better for growers who want a named selection with more predictable seed sourcing.